Quasi-periodic Eruptions from Stellar-mass Black Holes Impacting Accretion Disks in Galactic Nuclei: Discussion

 \subsection{Implications}

 Based on our semi-anlytical model, fitting the energy budget of GSN 069 does not necessarily require a secondary as massive as $100 M_\odot$.
 For a disk surface density of $10^{6}\,\mathrm{g\,cm^{-2}}$, an sBH with a mass of $\sim 50\,M_\odot$ can already provide sufficient energy at an inclination of $i = \pi/10$, and it is expected that the required mass increases at higher inclinations.
 Since the burst energy of different QPEs span $\sim10^{44}$--$10^{48}\,\mathrm{erg}$, the sBH-disk model can accommodate a variety of cases within this range, providing a viable explanation.
+We note that converting the deposited kinetic energy into observable X-ray radiation involves radiative efficiency and spectral modeling, which are not addressed in the current work and remain important uncertainties for future study.

 Because the EMRI usually has a mild eccentricity, the two impacts in one orbital period may not necessarily have the same inclination angle, Such a discrepancy may contribute to the strong-weak patterns of outbursts.
 In this work, however, we fixed the inclination to investigate the origins of ejecta mass and energy source for sBHs impacting disks with a realistic global potential.
 Effects caused by variations of consecutive impacts are left for future studies.